 Covid Protocol at Piedmont UU Church

-We are excited to welcome people back to in-person service offerings and other activities!
-In order to do so as safely as possible, the Regathering Committee has developed a Promise to each other to help guide us through our next steps.
-We will continue to offer a virtual option for services and Zoom is available for group meetings.
+We are excited to offer in-person services and other activities!
+In order to do so as safely as possible, the Regathering Committee developed a Promise to each other to help guide us through our next steps.
+We will continue to offer a virtual option for services and select group meetings.

 Our Promise to Each Other